Jaidon-Smith/jaidon-smith.github.io/_posts/2021-03-17-convolution-based-speech-recognition.md

 *
 also gives hints as to what the parameters are corresponding to.

-From this information I desired this TensorFlow model:
+From this information I designed this TensorFlow model:

 ```python
 class GatedConvolutionalEncoder(tf.keras.Model):